This is a short story about a silent young man.

 The grey overcast loomed over the ostensibly endless and unpredictable terrain of spruce trees, dormant shrubs, and mountainous earth.
 A strong scent of creosote bushes, caused by many heavy rains, swept through the windy mountain air.
 Dusk had crept in and the wild animals of the isolated forest began to warmup for their nighttime routines with bouts of hoots, howls, and even some occasional roars.
 Yet in remarkably random and concordant manners, periods of absolute silence presided over the dark wilderness–with exception of a mighty river that flowed loud and free.

 Then the dusk became night and the night was very cold.
 It was a place called the Gila, an isolated wilderness in New Mexico.
 Not a semblance of civilization was nearby, but someone did live there and his name was Thomas– a rugged man of seventeen compelled by books and personal accounts to live where survival was very difficult.
 After growing up, he decided to conduct his own rite of passage, perhaps to prove his manhood.
 His curiosity and independence were inherent in his nature, and thus he was not suited for a monotonous town life.
 Many mistook him for a rebel, yet all he wanted was simple solitude to reflect on the nature of things.
-And so he sat on a log close to the crackling campfire and gazed with boredom at the sky’s constellations.
+And so he sat on a log close to the crackling campfire and gazed at the sky’s constellations.
 Since he couldn’t remember their names, he pulled out his harmonica.
 He was quite musical for someone who never took lessons.
 As he stared at the bright blue and silver features, he wanted to play a folk tune that he learned during childhood.
 But he knew it best to call it a night.